Perlkonig/grav-plugin-view-source/README.md

 # View Source Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

-The **View Source** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Allows you to display the raw header and Markdown for a given page
+The **View Source** Plugin is for [Grav CMS](http://github.com/getgrav/grav) and allows you to display the raw header and Markdown for a given page

 ## Installation